Drizin/CodegenCS/src/CodegenCS.DbSchema.Templates/SimplePOCOGenerator/README.md

 This page is only about this specific template - if you're looking for main library, utilities (e.g. database extractors) or other templates (e.g. Entity Framework), please check the [Main Page](https://github.com/Drizin/CodegenCS/).

-# CodegenCS.POCO
+# Simple POCO Generator

-**CodegenCS.POCO** is a CodegenCS template which reads a JSON database schema and generates [POCOS](https://stackoverflow.com/a/250006/3606250) for your tables.
-(See [example POCO](https://github.com/Drizin/CodegenCS/blob/master/src/CodegenCS.POCO/POCOs/Product.cs)).
+**Simple POCO Generator** is a CodegenCS template which reads a JSON database schema and generates [POCOS](https://stackoverflow.com/a/250006/3606250) for your tables.
+(See [example POCO](https://github.com/Drizin/CodegenCS/blob/master/src/CodegenCS.DbSchema.Templates/SimplePOCOGenerator/SampleOutput/Product.cs)).

 These POCOs can be used by Dapper, PetaPoco or any other micro-ORMs or full ORMs.